-Alzheimer's and eating can be a challenge.
-Understand what causes eating problems and take simple steps to ensure good nutrition.By Mayo Clinic Staff
+Caring for a loved one with Alzheimer's?
+Understand what causes eating problems and how you can encourage good nutrition.By Mayo Clinic Staff

 Alzheimer's disease and eating challenges often go hand in hand.
 As Alzheimer's progresses, poor nutrition can aggravate confusion and lead to physical weakness, as well as increase the risk of infection and other health concerns.